Learn more about White-Tailed Deer

-Exclusion.
 Where deer are abundant or crops particularly valuable, fencing may be the only way to effectively minimize deer damage.
 Several fencing designs are available to meet specific needs.
 A temporary electric fence is a simple and cost-effective way to protect a garden and field crops during snow-free periods.
-For more information, see the Electric Fencing for Nuisance Wildlife and the Internet Center for Wildlife Damage Management websites under External Links below.

 A dog on a long tether or confined by an electronic invisible fence can keep deer out of a limited area.
 Shell crackers, fireworks, and gunfire can provide quick, but usually only temporary, relief.
 Improve success by taking action at the first sign of a problem.

 This method is best suited for use in orchards, gardens, and on ornamental plants.
 High cost, variable effectiveness, and limitations on use make most repellents impractical for row crops.
 Contact repellents are applied directly to plants and repel with a disagreeable taste.
 Some are suitable for use on plants destined for human consumption, but others are not.
 Area repellents are applied near plants and repel by odor.
 Typically less effective than taste repellents, area repellents are often used in perimeter applications.
 Both types of repellents are commonly available at most hardware and garden supply stores.
 Read labels carefully before use.